Python-GIS-book/site/source/part2/chapter-06/md/05-spatial-queries.md

 <!-- #region editable=true slideshow={"slide_type": ""} tags=["question"] -->
 #### Question 6.9

 How many addresses are located in each district?
-You can do this by grouping the spatial join result based the district name (see Part I, chapter 3 for a reminder on how to group and aggregate data).
+You can find out the answer by grouping the spatial join result based the district name (see Part I, chapter 3 for a reminder on how to group and aggregate data).
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""} tags=["remove_cell"]